Hudsn/bakery/readme.md

 }
 ```

-Now we can simply call `myBakery.Bake("home", ourDataHere)` and we'll get back an `http.HandlerFunc` that renders the page for us!
+Now we can simply call `myBakery.Bake("home", ourDataStructHere)` and we'll get back an `http.HandlerFunc` that renders the page for us!
 More on that later.

 ### Avoiding repetition (optional)